Eden Shand

 Eden Arthur Shand (14 September 1939 – 20 January 2021) was a Trinidadian environmentalist and politician.
 He worked toward establishing environmental standards in Trinidad and Tobago.

 Shand served as an MP for St. Ann's West (1987–1991) under the National Alliance for Reconstruction.
 He was a Parliamentary Secretary in the Ministry of Food Production, Marine Exploitation, Forestry and the Environment (1987–1988) and the Minister of External Affairs and International Trade (1988–1991).

 Early life

-Shand was born on 14 September 1939.
-He received a BSc (Hons) in Forestry from the University of Aberdeen in 1963, and an MBA from the University of British Columbia in 1968.
+Shand was born on 14 September 1939 in Williamsville, Trinidad.
+He attended St. Mary's College in his high school years and received a BSc (Hons) in Forestry from the University of Aberdeen in 1963.
+He received an MBA from the University of British Columbia in 1968.

 Shand worked in the Trinidadian government Division of Forestry from 1963 to 1965.
 After finishing his MBA, he worked as a forest economist in Vancouver from 1968 to 1972, then returned to Trinidad.
 In 1979, Shand was one of the founding members of Citizens For Conservation.

 In the 1980s, Shand hosted a youth-focused talk show called Feedback on Trinidad and Tobago Television.